 A smart, inclusive city is one that prioritizes people

 A question mark remains over whether the “smart” and the “inclusive” can come together in a way that makes our cities better places to live for everyone.
 Innovative technology applications can ensure that smart cities are inclusive and friendly, especially towards vulnerable population groups, such as the elderly (who often have limited mobility), people with disabilities, and children.
 However, ‘smart inclusivity’ is not inevitable: it is the result of concerted efforts on the part of all community stakeholders, notably those in positions of leadership, to make smart city planning diverse, sustainable and equitable.
 City stakeholders - from mayors, to business people, to community leaders, and even normal citizens - need first and foremost to recognize that the smart city and the inclusive city are not the same thing; that inclusivity does not inevitably follow from smartness; and that action is needed to bridge the gap between the two.
-These stakeholders should therefore channel the efforts of local innovation systems towards conceiving new smart city apps that ensure inclusive development and adapting old ones to fit this priority.
+These stakeholders should therefore channel the efforts of local innovation systems towards conceiving new smart city solutions that ensure inclusive development and adapting old ones to fit this priority.

-Most notably, these initiatives should directly respond to the needs and challenges of specific urban systems and recognize the potential of technology as an enabler of change, while remaining constantly aware of its dangers and limitations.
+Most notably, these digital inclusion initiatives should directly respond to the needs and challenges of specific urban systems and recognize the potential of technology as an enabler of change, while remaining constantly aware of its dangers and limitations.

 CITIZEN-CENTRIC SMART CITIES ARE MORE INCLUSIVE CITIES